patrickbucher/docs/weinberg/how-software-is-built.md

 ## Software Subcultures

-The critical factor to software quality is the people involved (their motivations and reactions).
+The critical factor to software quality is the people involved: their motivations and reactions.

-The "manufacturing" part in software is its duplication; a rather trivial task.
+The “manufacturing” part in software is its duplication; a rather trivial task.
-Ideas such as "Zero Defects" are only sensibly applied to the duplication part of software.
+Ideas such as “Zero Defects” are only sensibly applied to the duplication part of software.
 The parallel development of requirements software is the critical part of software quality.

-Most software development takes place in a "dirty" environment, where the requirements cannot be assumed correct.
-An "economics of quality" (tradeoffs in terms of correctnes?) only exist if there's a correct set of requirements.
+Most software development takes place in a “dirty” environment, where the requirements cannot be assumed correct.
+An “economics of quality” (tradeoffs in terms of correctnes) only exist if there’s a correct set of requirements.

 The requirements process can destroy value, e.g. if it is figured out that the wrong thing was built.
 Defective software, however, can also provide a lot of value.

-If the customers of a software organization are satisfied, there's no point in changing the way that organization works.
+If the customers of a software organization are satisfied, there’s no point in changing the way that organization works.
 Mild dissatisfaction is better tackled using small, gradual improvements rather than cultural change.

-Trying to improve your way of of the wrong pattern using small steps is like creating a more detailed map of the wrong trip.
+However, trying to improve your way out of the wrong pattern using small steps is like creating a more detailed map of the wrong trip.

 > Quality is the ability to consistently get what people need.
 That means
-> producing what people will value and not producing what people won't value.
+> producing what people will value and not producing what people won’t value.

-Quality patterns should not be denoted in terms of "maturity", but in a more neutral way.
+Quality patterns should not be denoted in terms of “maturity”, but in a more neutral way.
 Any pattern can produce satisfying results.
 Maturity only works in one way, but organizations can go back to a different pattern, too.
 Different cultural patterns may be more or less _fitting_ to an organization and its quality needs.

 > Things are the way they are because they got that way.

 One can learn about processes by observing the products created by them.

-Organizations can be classified by their _degree of congruence_ between what is said and what is done in different parts of the organization:
+Organizations can be classified by their _degree of congruence_ between what is said and what is done in different parts of the organization.
+Those patterns are:

-- 0 Oblivious: "We don't even know that we're performing a process."
+- 0 _Oblivious_: “We don’t even know that we’re performing a process.”
     - not a professional pattern, but useful as a baseline
     - most frequent source of new software
     - the software user is the organization that builds the software
     - no managers, no customers, no specified processes
-    - no awareness of doing "software development"
+    - no awareness of doing “software development”
-    - produces satisfied users
+    - produces satisfied users nonetheless
-- 1 Variable: "We do whatever we feel like at the moment."
+- 1 _Variable_: “We do whatever we feel like at the moment.”
-    - awareness rises that pattern 0 doesn't suffice
+    - awareness rises that pattern 0 doesn’t suffice
     - separation from developer and user begins; blaming, too
     - management is not understood as part of development
-    - "superprogrammer" (maybe leading a team) as source of success
+    - “superprogrammer” (maybe leading a team) as source of success
     - myths about heroic deeds as company history
     - sometimes a pool of developers serve the specialist programmers
     - one or few rockstar programmers do the projects
     - procedures are abondoned at first sign of a crisis
     - improving quality by hiring a star
-    - performance, schedule, and costs mostly depend on individual efforts, not teams
+    - performance, schedule, and costs mostly depend on individual efforts, not on teams
-    - project results reinforce the belief system (projects succeed and fail depending on the programmer doing them)
+    - project results reinforce the belief system (projects succeed and fail depending on the individual programmers doing them)
-- 2 Routine: "We follow our routines (except when we panic)."
+- 2 _Routine_: “We follow our routines (except when we panic).”
-    - when "leave the programmer" no longer yields satisfying results
+    - when “leave the programmer” no longer yields satisfying results
-    - "super manager" as the deciding factor (replaces the "super programmer")
+    - “super manager” as the deciding factor (replaces the “super programmer“)
     - procedures are put in place to keep programmers under control
-    - procedures are followed, but their reason is not understood
+    - procedures are followed, but their reasons are not understood
-    - works well until routines are bypassed in a "disaster" project (as if the procedures that were followed in successful projects aren't really trusted)
+    - works well until routines are bypassed in a “disaster” project (as if the procedures that were followed in successful projects aren’t really trusted)
-    - the lack of understanding the _why_ behind procedures, managers start issuing counterproductive orders (overtime, cut training, cutting corners)
+    - lack of understanding the _why_ behind procedures, managers start issuing counterproductive orders (overtime, less training, cutting corners)
     - silver bullets: refined measurements (in unstable environments), sophisticated (but not helpful) tools
-    - "name magic": just say "agile" (or whatever) to work magic
+    - “name magic”: just say “structured programming” [or “agile”] to work magic
-- 3 Steering: "We choose among our routines by the results they produce."
+- 3 _Steering_: “We choose among our routines by the results they produce.”
-    - managers are more skilled and experienced (not just promoted programmers with a lack of role-models that do "management by telling")
+    - managers are more skilled and experienced (not just promoted programmers with a lack of role-models that do “management by telling“)
     - magic is replaced by understanding
     - procedures not completely defined, but understood; also followed in crisis
-    - very few project failures; they always deliver (at least some) value
+    - very few project failures; they always deliver _at least some_ value
-    - procedures are flexible, not rigid ("steering" instead of just following a plan)
+    - procedures are flexible, not rigid (“steering” instead of just following a plan)
     - programmers actually like to work in a well-managed (!) operation
     - tools are introduced later in the process, but used well
-- 4 Anticipating: "We establish routines based on our past experience of them."
+- 4 _Anticipating_: “We establish routines based on our past experience of them.”
-    - pattern 3 ("Steering") manager in the higher ranks of management
+    - pattern 3 (“Steering”) manager in the higher ranks of management
     - comprehensive process measurements and analysis initiated
-- 5 Congruent: "Everyone is involved in improving everything all the time."
+- 5 _Congruent_: “Everyone is involved in improving everything all the time.”
     - quality managers on highest level (CEO)
     - procedures are understood, followed, and improved all the time by everyone (continuous improvement)

-Pattern 1 can look like pattern 3 from the outside: if there's no effective management in place, management can't even cause much harm.
+Pattern 1 can look like pattern 3 from the outside: if there’s no effective management in place, management can’t even cause much harm.

 As long as everything goes well, pattern 2 can be mistaken for pattern 3.
 When things get in trouble, the differences become obvious.